UltraSalem/mightykingdoms/mightykingdoms_full.md

 ###D) Reform

-####Terrain features
-Armies that have moved may be slowed down by terrain, or forced to find safe passes, trails or fords.
+i. *Terrain features.* Armies that have moved may be slowed down by terrain, or forced to find safe passes, trails or fords.
 To represent this any army that crossed a tile edge containing a mountain or forest (either on their start or finish tile), or into a tile containing a river, is placed on its side, army token number down.
 This does not effect armies moving *out of* a river tile (unless the new tile also contains a river).
-Any battles between a moving army and an army already in the tile are assumed to have occurred at the borders without the baggage trains involved, which is why Battles are resolved before this effect is applied.
+This occurs in addition to any battle result effect.

 *Exceptions:*

-  * City tiles are assumed to be well explored, with infrastructure like roads, bridges and passes already in place.
-As such, an army will not be placed on its side for moving into or out of a city tile, regardless of terrain.
+  * City tiles (including Capital Cities) are assumed to be well explored, with infrastructure like roads, bridges and passes already in place.
+As such, an army will not be placed on its side for moving into or out of a city tile, regardless of terrain crossed in either tile.
   * Ships and ship/army pairs ignore the effects of this for river tiles and may move up and down rivers without penalty.

-Turn any upside down settlements from a failed Raze back the right way up.
-Any tiles with only one kingdom's army on them become owned by that kingdom.
+ii. *Safe from harm.* Turn any upside down settlements from a failed Raze back the right way up.

+iii. *Conquering heroes.* Any tiles with only one kingdom's army on them become owned by that kingdom.
+Capital Cities that are taken over by enemies become regular cities, even if retaken by their original owner.

-####Player order
-Player order is redetermined at the end of each *Reform* phase.
+iv. *Player order.* Player order is redetermined at the end of each *Reform* phase.
 Player order is now set by number of armies, descending. **_That is, the player with the greatest number of armies is now the first player._** Randomly determine player order if there are ties in any slots.
 Players now start a new Summer month with *A) Orders*.
 Repeat until 6 Summer months have passed.
 Once 6 *Summer* months have passed, proceed instead to *Winter* season, below.

 <P style="page-break-before: always">